codebytere/talks/nodevember-2017/script.md

 We're going to use this as a template for understanding the asynchronous techniques i'm about to discuss, so let's also take a second and look at it visually.

-## Slide 4
+## Slide 5

 In looking at this, you can see a handful of the things i've previously mentioned: the event loop, the task queue, and the stack.
 The current task comes off the event queue, and its location is stored in memory while relevant variables populate the heap.
 The task queue is populated by task sources, which would be a particular chunk of code in an executing program.

 This snapshot would represent the moment after all functions in the previous slide had executed and before locations had begin to pop off the stack.

-## Slide 5
+## Slide 6

 I'm sure most all of you are familiar with or have encountered callbacks, so i'm going to focus more on how they fit into the async landscape as a whole.
 Let's start by looking at some functions, and talking about them in context.

-## Slide 6
+## Slide 7

 Here, you can see I have two programs side by side.
 On the left, the function names are alphabetical from the top down, and on the right side, I've mapped the letters to the order in which they run.
 Most likely, your eyes have to do a significant amount of jumping around to discern the order in which the functions are executing for the program on the left, since they don't run in top-down sequential order you expect.
 Instead of proceeding linearly top down, it started with the top line, then jumped to the bottom, then the second line, then down one, then jump down one, then back up.
 By following letters on the right you probably had an easier time, so let's talk about why that is.
 Your brain operates sequentially, which places it at odds with the inherent functionality of callbacks.
 This is a comparatively simpler example; when callbacks start to nest significantly we enter what’s known as callback hell, which becomes progressively more difficult for your brain to reason through.

 What’s happening here in terms of the call stack, and by extension, the event loop?
 Assuming all of these functions are async, doA will begin, then immediately return control, and then doB will execute.
 A callback was registered by doA, so the next available task will be the callback.
 Now doC will execute, followed by doD, doD registers a callback, and then returns control so that doE executes.
 The callback registered by doD will come off the queue and execute, and then finally  doF will execute.

 For each of these function taking a callback, the callback itself is a black box for the function.
 The continuation of the program is dependent on our handing that callback over to another part of the code, and essentially praying that it will do the correct thing when the callback is invoked.
 This paradigm is known as inversion of control, and can create trust challenges for those using a program.

-### Slide 7
+### Slide 8

 A few minutes ago, I talked about how you probably had a more difficult time reading the program on the left of the previous slide.
 When you struggle to understand how and when each part of code is working, it's undoubtedly hard to deal with errors in that code.
 Within the callback landscape, there are two ways in which errors are reported – via callbacks and via exceptions.
 You have to be careful to combine both properly.
 The most obvious, but occasionally overlooked aspect of dealing with errors in callbacks is to make sure you've actually handled all of them!

 However!
 There is a caveat to this advice, and it lies in how specifically the error are caught.
 Did you see how in the snippet i showed I _returned_ the error, and didn't throw it?
 That was intentional, because exceptions are only a synchronous mechanism, which is logical: in an asynchronous environment, the exception could be thrown when the handler block is already out of scope and thus be rendered meaningless.

-## Slide 8
+## Slide 9

 The next big innovation in asynchrony, promises, hit javascript with ES6.
 Before this, there was no direct notion of asynchrony built into the Javascript engine.
 All it ever did was execute a single chunk of your program at any given moment, when asked to.
 You, the developer, _asked it to_ by means of callbacks or timeouts, in order to shuffle its place in the event loop.
 With promises came a change to the JS engine, which took the form of the queue I mentioned very briefly a little while ago: the microtask queue.
 Before I delve into how exactly this changes the form of the stack/queue/event-loop diagram I showed you earlier, let's look at an example of a program utilizing promises, and talk about what’s happening and why.

-## Slide 9
+## Slide 10

 At the top here we declare a variable prom.
 Promises act as placeholders, allowing us to reason about future values without necessarily knowing the outcome, making it functionally extemporaneous.
 When the future value is settled, it might succeed or fail, and then at that point it's no longer a placeholder and becomes an immutable value.
 A few slides ago I referenced a paradigm known as inversion of control, where we handed off callbacks and sort of hoped they did the right thing.
 With promises, we remove that inversion.
 Promises return to us a capability to know when its given task finishes, and then our code could decide what to do next based on task results.